sefinek24/SefinCipher/README.md

 # 📜 SefinCipher Module Documentation
-SefinCipher is a JavaScript module that provides text encoding and decoding functionality using a custom character mapping.
+SefinCipher is a JavaScript module that offers text encoding and decoding capabilities through a customized character mapping.
-It allows you to encode and decode text by replacing characters with corresponding values from the mapping.
+It enables you to encode and decode text by substituting characters with their respective values from the mapping.
-Below, you'll find information on how to use this module.
+Below, you will find instructions on how to utilize this module.

 ## 📦 Installation
 You can install the SefinCipher module using npm: